erykjj/jwlmanager/README.md

 * **Collapse All (Ctrl+C)** - collapse all levels
 * **Select All (Ctrl+A)** - a quick way to select all entries
 * **Unselect All (Ctrl+Z)** - unselect everything
-* **Detailed (Ctrl+D)** - add more detail to the tree: book and chapter in the case of the Bibles, article title (if provided in the archive) in case of other publications; be aware that **this will slow down the tree construction and selections** - depending on the number of items, so select preferably on the lower (more specific) levels and... wait patiently
+* **Detailed (Ctrl+D)** - add more detail to the tree: book and chapter in the case of the Bibles, article title (if provided in the archive) in case of other publications; be aware that **this will slow down the tree construction and selections** - depending on the number of items, so... wait patiently
 * **Grouped (Ctrl+G)** - when grouping by publication, this further classifies the publications by type (books, brochures, periodicals, etc.); Detailed and Grouped views are mutually exclusive
 * **Title View** - change how publication titles are displayed
   * **Code** - publication code